MargaretKrutikova/margareta.dev/content/blog/asimov-nightfall/index.md

 ---
 title: On Isaac Asimov's "Nightfall"
-description: A short summary of the brilliant novel "Nightfall" by Isaac Asimov including my own contemplations and interpretation
+description: A short summary of the brilliant novel "Nightfall" by Isaac Asimov including my own analysis and contemplations
 published: true
 tags: [books, sci-fi, space]
 date: 2020-09-30T12:16:21.000Z
 category: blog-post
 ---

-What follows is a summary of the novel with my own words, including the most outstanding (according to me) citations from the novel.
-In the last section comes my own thoughts and contemplations influenced by the brilliancy and ingenuity of the novel.
+What follows is a summary of the novel with my own words, including the most outstanding (according to me) citations in the original.
+In the [last section](/blog/asimov-nightfall/#the-parallels) comes my own analysis and contemplations influenced by the brilliancy and ingenuity of the novel.

 ---